wpswings/woo-refund-and-exchange-lite/readme.txt

 * Manage return and refund features for Cash on delivery(COD) buyers.

-== WHATâ€™S INCLUDED IN OUR FREE RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE PLUGIN ==
+== WHAT’S INCLUDED IN OUR FREE RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE PLUGIN ==

 **1)** **Dedicated refund system**
 With our Return Refund and Exchange plugin, merchants can create a dedicated refund system where they can build an email template to send to the customers who ask for a refund.
 Merchants can add the name, email, email header, and footer for their email template.